Campus-Molndal-JIN23/Problemlosarna-WebShop/README.md

 To use the application you need to have a local MySQL database running on your computer.
 Download MySQL Community from https://dev.mysql.com/downloads/installer/ and install it.
-When you have installed MySQL Community you need to create a database called "Webshop".
+When you have installed MySQL Community you need to create a database called "webshop".
-The application uses password "root" and username "root" to connect to a local MySQL database. please alter the password and username in the application.properties file if yours not the same.
+The application uses password "webshopBackend" and username "mYPaSSwoRD!1one" to connect to a local MySQL database. please alter the password and username in the application.properties file if yours not the same.
 You could also mount a Docker image of mySql, for help on how to do this please see the Docker homepage, or this tutorial https://youtu.be/kphq2TsVRIs?si=wS20hxnnLG2CAxr4